satish-shrestha-4u/Eniac-Discount-Strategy-Analysis/data/01_original_data/README.md

 These files represent the raw data before cleaning and quality checks.

-There are 4 files provided in the '.csv' format.
+There are 4 files (and 1 file for learning purposes) provided in the '.csv' format.